 • Tally: The free level of Tally lets you download the app and use its debt payoff and debt planning features.
 The app can set up auto-pay for your credit cards and send payment reminders.

-• Tally+: Tally+ offers a larger line of credit and discounts for monthly on-time payments, which Tally claims may reduce your interest payments by an average of 4%.
-But there’s an annual fee totaling $300, which is broken down to $25 a month, deducted from your credit line.
+• Tally credit line: Tally also offers a line of credit and discounts for monthly on-time payments, which Tally claims may reduce your interest payments.
+But there’s an annual fee, deducted monthly from your credit line.

 Access to other debt payoff features even if you don’t get a Tally line of credit